matrix-org/matrix-spec-proposals/specification/00_basis.rst

 as a human readable ``display name``, a profile photo URL, contact information (email address, phone nubers, website URLs etc).

-Profile data is typed using namespaced keys for interoperability, much like events - e.g. ``m.profile.display_name``.
+In Client-Server API v2, profile data is typed using namespaced keys for interoperability, much like events - e.g. ``m.profile.display_name``.

-..TODO
+..
+TODO
   Actually specify the different types of data - e.g. what format are display names allowed to be?